guybrush262/Netflix-movie-search/README.md

 # Netflix movie search

-This repository contains a Python script to automate movie search on Netflix via Home Assistant.
+Automate movie search on Netflix in Home Assistant via Python script.
+I am using an Amazon Fire TV (through Android Debug Bridge), but the Python script should also work with native TV integrations (e.g. LG WebOS TV) with some minor fixes.

 ## Prerequisites